 The given chart compares the number of cars sold from three major brands in nine European countries in the year 2018.

 Roughly speaking, the cars of three brands were sold the most in Hungary and the least in Belgium.
-While BMW was the most popular brand among four countries, France, Ireland, Poland and Italy, Ford recorded the highest sales in UK and Holland.
+While BMW was most popular brand among four countries, France, Ireland, Poland and Italy, Ford recorded the highest sales in UK and Holland.
 In the most of the nine countries, Audi sold the least number of cars except Germany and Poland.

 Ford succeeded in selling cars in Holland and Hungary the most, with the approximate number of 140s cars, and relatively failed in Germany with less than 30s cars.
 Audi had the best sales result in Germany and Hungary which reached more than 100s cars.
-BMW resulted the highest sales in France, Germany and Hungary more than 100s cars while resulted the lowest sales in Belgium less than 20s cars.
+BMW recorded the highest sales in France, Germany and Hungary with more than 100s cars while it recorded the lowest sales in Belgium less than 20s cars.

 FEEDBACK